 - Databases that are a part of Failover Cluster Instance (FCI).
 For more information about FCI, see Always On Failover Cluster Instances (SQL Server).

-From version 4.7.1, Phoenix agent discovers the stand-alone instances and AGs running on the physical server for backup configuration.
-The Phoenix Management Console displays the discovered instances and AGs under the Protect >MS-SQL Servers > Instances/AGs tab.
+Phoenix agent version 4.7.1 and later discovers the stand-alone instances and AGs running on the physical server for backup configuration.
+The Phoenix Management Console displays the discovered instances and AGs under the Protect >MS-SQL Servers > All SQL Resources page.
 You can configure these instances and AGs for backup.

 Phoenix lets you perform the following backup and restore jobs for databases: